Leon River, Texas

 1. Water Quality: Runoff contaminated with pathogens and /or nutrients.

-2. Soil Quality: Carbon and nutrient availability and distribution in
+2. Soil Quality: Carbon and nutrient availability and distribution in the soil.

 3. Changes in soil water holding capacity.